Pylons/pyramid/docs/designdefense.rst

 - BFG View Lookup and Registration Is "Complex"

 - BFG Template Lookup Is "Complex"

-- BFG Views Do Not Accept Arbitrary Keyword Arguments

 Other challenges are encouraged to be sent to the `Repoze-Dev
 <http://lists.repoze.org/listinfo/repoze-dev>`_ maillist.
 We'll try